Important information - Reserve service

 - If you have not completed 20 or more years of effective service at the time you separate, you will receive your subsidy payments at the tier 1 level (regardless of your tier level before separating).
 This is in accordance with Item 4 of Section 51(2) of the Act.
 If you have received a subsidy overpayment you will be required to repay it.

 - If you have completed over 20 years of service, you will receive your subsidy payments at the tier 3 level.

-You can access only one subsidy certificate after the date of your deemed separation, and you will need to apply for it within two years of that date.
+You can access only one subsidy certificate after the date of your deemed separation, and you will need to apply for it within five years of that date.
 This means: